Conkles3/dwp-cinema-tickets/README.md

 ## What this does

-- This project has a TicketService class which takes an account ID and any number of TicketTypeRequest objects in order to purchase cinema tickets.
+- This project has a TicketService class which takes an account ID and any number of TicketTypeRequest objects to purchase cinema tickets.

-- The TicketService will total and validate the the tickets and call third party functions to complete payments and assign seats.
+- The TicketService will total and validate the tickets and call the third party functions to complete payments and assign seats.

 ## Getting started